Finding the Cheapest Car Insurance Companies

 Leverage Usage-Based and Low-Mileage Programs

-If you drive fewer than 10,000 miles annually or work remotely, usage-based insurance programs can deliver substantial savings.
-Telematics apps monitor your driving habits—including speed, braking, and mileage—and can reduce premiums by up to 30% for safe drivers.
+If you drive fewer than 10,000 miles annually or work remotely, usage-based insurance (UBI) programs can deliver substantial savings.
+Telematics apps monitor your driving habits — including speed, braking, and mileage — and can reduce premiums by 10% to 40% for safe drivers.
+USAA and Liberty Mutual offer up to 30% off, while GEICO and Allstate advertise up to 40% through their telematics programs.
 Pay-per-mile programs work particularly well for occasional drivers who primarily use public transportation or work from home.

 Right-Size Your Coverage